steineggerlab/folddisco/README.md

 # Folddisco

-Folddisco is a bioinformatics tool for indexing and searching discontinuous motifs in protein structures.
+Folddisco is tool for searching discontinuous motifs in protein structures.
 It is designed to handle large-scale protein databases with efficiently, enabling the detection of structural motifs across thousands of proteomes or millions of structures.

 ## Publications